Sanketh149/Sanketh149/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Programmer, and Singer 🎤!
+I'm a Full-Stack Web Developer 💻, Programmer 🌐, and Singer 🎤!
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding logics and spending time to meet my friends.
 Learning new technologies and adapting to them.